-This pulsating metropolis on the Spree River as Germany‘s favorite destination.
+This pulsating metropolis on the Spree River as Germany‘s favourite destination.
 The German capital can be proud of nearly 140 million visitors a year, placing it in the top three European city destinations after London and Paris.
-Covering an area of some 890 square kilometers, it is nine times larger than Paris.
+Covering an area of some 890 square kilometres, it is nine times larger than Paris.

 After reunification, Berlin now lies at the geographical crossroads between East and West in Europe.
 The Berlin Wall earned the city a sorrowful reputation around the world for nearly thirty years.
 A few remains of the Wall can still be seen today at the East Side Gallery.
 But for a long time now, Berlin is no longer the “city of the Wall”.
 It has redefined its image as a metropolis in the heart of Europe.